How does it work?

 If you and a friend both ran your hardest 10K effort, your Relative Efforts would be similar even if your finishing times are different.
 Similarly, if you rode a bike as hard as you could for the same amount of time, your Relative Effort would be comparable.

-The weekly Effort view shows your total Relative Effort for the week so far.
+The Relative effort graph shows the cumulative training load from your week so far.
 It also indicates how you're trending week over week and provides a weekly Relative Effort range, shown by the white band in the middle of the graph.
-This area represents an estimation for an activity that allows you to maintain or build fitness while minimizing the risk of overtraining.
+This area gives you a suggested range to hit based on your three-week average.
+You can choose to aim within, above, or below your range depending on your training and goals:

 FAQ